 We simply can not fight global warming through incremental change.
 We need system change now to reduce the disastrous outcomes forecast.

-people will be forced to migrate because of climate change, unless urgent action is taken
+will be forced to migrate because of climate change, unless urgent action is taken

-of total global emissions are the responsibility of 100 corporations
+are the responsibility of 100 corporations

 spent by the fossil fuel lobby to undermine the shift to a greener economy